mozilla/pontoon/specs/0111-redesign-profile-page.md

 ## Dependencies and other changes

-### Contact email address
+### Email address

-In order to support this new profile, users should be able to provide a contact email address:
+Users should be able to provide a *contact email address*:
 * This is the address that will be displayed in the profile page (pending personal visibility settings), and can be different from the one used to log in to Pontoon.
+* If not provided, the email address associated to the account used to log in to Pontoon will be displayed.

-* Locale managers and administrators must provide a contact email address, and its visibility can only be public, since contributors need to be able to contact them.
+The email address can only be set as public for locale managers and administrators, since contributors need to be able to contact them.

 ### External accounts

-Users should be able to provide a series of external accounts to help locale managers and administrator contacting them:
+Users should be able to provide a series of external accounts to help locale managers and administrators contacting them:
 * Bugzilla (email address).
 * GitHub (username).
-* Telegram (username).
-* Matrix (username).

 ### Vanity URL

 In order to share a profile more easily, users should be able to set up a vanity URL — a unique identifier, easier to remember, that can be used in the URL instead of the random ID assigned by Pontoon.

-### Nickname

-Users can set up a *Nickname*, different from their existing *Name*, and a *Description* (maximum length of 100 characters).
-The *Nickname* can be used for mentions in comments.

 # Mockup